 Those reservations cover day passes as well as in-park camping options, including drive-up sites with electricity and hike-in, primitive areas.
 If you have a horse, you’ll want to set up at the equestrian campsites complete with corrals.

 The park will even make your kiddo a Junior Ranger, and there’s a variety of kid-friendly programs that will resume as soon as public health concerns ease.
 So there’s a lot of reasons to giddy up on over to Caprock Canyons.

 Know before you go: Did you know there’s such a thing as bison etiquette?
 (And you thought you only had to teach the kids table manners!)
-Visit the state park’s website for tips on how to safely observe the animals.
+Watch this 5-minute video for tips on how to safely observe the animals.
 The closest access point for Clarity Tunnel, where the bats are located, is five miles down the trailway, making for a 10-mile round trip.
-During the summer, staff typically offer “bat tours” using the park van, but they are on hold because of the pandemic.
+During the summer, staff typically offer “bat tours” using the park van.

-There are no horse or boat rentals, and the boat dock is currently closed due to low water levels.
-Fishing equipment rentals are not available due to COVID.
-The Lake Theo Lodge cabin is currently closed for repairs.
+There are no horse or boat rentals, and the boat dock is may be closed due to low water levels.
+Borrow a fishing pole at headquarters, where worms are available for sale.
+Call the park to inquire about renting the Lake Theo Lodge, which sleeps nine people.
 Be sure to ask rangers about the difficulty level of any trail you take; some are not for novices and younger kiddos.
 Make sure you have water with you, and be safe out there—cell service is limited.